...

 If you want a clear view of Furuzamami Beach from above, head to Mt.
 Takatsuki (高月山), which has an altitude of around 1,347 meters.
 In fact, from Mt.
 Takatsuki, you can get an almost panoramic view of Zamami Island and its surrounding islands!

-Takatsukiyama Observation Deck is located in an observatory park called Takatsukiyama Picnic Site (高月山園地).
-While there is only one observatory marked on Google Maps, there are actually two observatories on Mt.
+The Takatsukiyama Observation Deck is situated in an observatory park known as Takatsukiyama Picnic Site (高月山園地).
+Although only one observatory is marked on Google Maps, there are actually two observatories located on Mt.
 Takatsuki.
-Each of them will give you a different view of the spectacular ocean.
+Each of them will offer you a unique perspective on the spectacular ocean.

 © photo-ac.com

 From Observation Deck no. 1, you can see the beautiful arch shape of Agonoura Bay (安護の浦) clearly, with Mt.
-Ufudaki (大岳) as a backdrop, and a closer view of the other islands in the Kerama Islands group and Okinawa main island.
+Ufudaki (大岳) as a backdrop, and a closer view of the other islands in the Kerama Island Group and the Okinawa main island.

 On the other hand, from Observation Deck No. 2, you can easily see that Furuzamami Beach and Shiru Beach are just separated by a big rock!
 The third inhabited island, Aka Island (阿嘉島), can also be seen from there (the island at the upper right in the photo).
-Aka Island’s Nishibama Beach (北浜) has many coral reefs and fish close to the shore, another popular snorkeling spot in the Kerama Islands.
+Aka Island’s Nishibama Beach (北浜) features numerous coral reefs and a variety of fish close to the shore, making it another popular snorkelling spot in Okinawa.

 From the pavilion close to Observation Deck No. 1, you will also get a wide view of the Zamami township and Zamami Port.